 I've never heard him use anything stronger than "bloody" before now.
 He must be quite upset... but...?

 Sherlock had never drawn such a blank on John's motivations and behaviour before.
 The man was generally as transparent as glass.
-He fidgeted for a moment.
-"Yes, well, I didn't," he finally remarked haughtily, as if it was an insult that anyone should suggest he react the same way to blood loss as everyone else on the planet.
+He fidgeted.
+"Yes, well, I didn't," he finally said haughtily, as if it was an insult that anyone should suggest he react the same way to blood loss as everyone else on the planet.
 "I didn't even need a transfusion.
-Anyhow, the situation has been resolved, so I fail to see why you're so upset about it -"
+Anyhow, the situation has been resolved, so I fail to see why you're so upset-"

 "You fail to - oh, for God's sake."
-John covered his face with his hands for a few seconds, then took a deep breath.
+John covered his face with his hands and took a deep breath.
 "Are you serious?
 Okay.
-Here's something for your hard-drive, Sherlock, and I don't want you to ever delete it: in the real world, people worry when their friends get hurt.
-And in the real world, people don't like worrying their friends when they could just ask for help.
+Here's something for your hard-drive, Sherlock.
+Don't delete it: normal people worry when their friends get hurt.
+And normal people don't like worrying their friends when they could just ask for help.
 I know you're not very good with empathy, but come on."

 Another short silence.
 Sherlock looked up at John, noting his body language, the size of his pupils.

-"I've offended you," he remarked.
-"You feel insulted because you think I don't trust you enough to ask for your help, especially given... recent events."
+"I've offended you," he said.
+"You feel insulted because you think I don't trust you enough to ask for your help."

 "Don't get up."